afrikhana/elewa-project/README.md

 # elewa-project

 # Base Structure explanation
+Tried to Implement the google Basic architecture by Victor Savkin and Jeff Cross.
 #Folders
 app/: The root folder of the application.
 Contains the main application module, components, and other shared resources. about/: Contains the code for the About component.